 Along with Nineveh, he built the cities of Rehoboth, Resen, and Calah.

-CLICK HERE TO POST YOUR THOUGHTS & COMMENTS What insights might you provide on Nimrod and his empire?
+CLICK HERE TO POST YOUR THOUGHTS What insights might you provide this topic?
 What do you think about the Tower of Babel?
 Please give us your thoughts, comments, and questions by clicking on the above link!

 Rehoboth and Resen were satellite cities of Nineveh, yet have not been identified.